 - Le Diplomate- This restaurant is a french bistro but does offer some child-friendly options as well such as a double cheeseburger and macaroni and cheese.
 They specialize in amazing french foods to appease even the most cultured palates though such as roasted duck breast and veal escalope.
 This dining will run you roughly $20-$30 per person so it would definitely be a treat.

 - Rose’s Luxury- This gem of a restaurant is well known in D.C. for not only its fantastic food but amazing customer service.
 They only offer a prix fixe menu so make sure you check ahead of time as to what they are serving as it costs a whopping $75 per person.
 The locals swear by it though so if you are looking for a top-notch meal with great service this is the place to go.

 - Snacks- As always do not forget snacks no matter where you go.
 Pack a bag designated just for this purpose and make sure it has a variety of all the kid’s favorites just in case.
 We recommend fruit snacks, granola bars, individual chips or pretzels, goldfish, and trail mixes.
-Also, don’t forget plenty of bottled water for everyone, preferable refillable, to help the enviornment .
+Also, don’t forget plenty of bottled water for everyone, preferably refillable, to help the environment.

 Tips and Tricks

 You now have planned for your scrapbook-worthy vacation.
 What next?
 Well, we want to leave you with a few tips and tricks we learned on this vacation that will hopefully make yours that much easier.

 - Buy a 3 ringed binder and put all of your information into it.
 This includes directions that you have printed off, hotel confirmations, any confirmations you may have for parking, or an attraction that is booked.
 Even throw in a rough itinerary of your visit.
 We rely so much on technology and use our email to save a lot of this but if your phone dies or you lose service you no longer have access to this important information.